typelevel/typelevel.github.com/_events/2018-05-18-summit-berlin.md

 <a class="btn large" href="https://ti.to/typelevel-summit/typelevel-summit-berlin/">Buy a ticket</a>

+## Bursaries

+Do you want to attend the Summit, but require funding?
+We award bursaries for travel, accommodation, and tickets.
+Everyone is welcome to apply!

+If you also want to submit a talk: you can also leave us a note abound funding in the Call for Speakers form (below), and we'll contact you.

+<a class="btn large" href="https://docs.google.com/forms/d/e/1FAIpQLSdhS66p9RgW1KQDsTREE8kQRkWge45WKHZXcMLruyl_2lexYg/viewform">Apply for a bursary</a>

 ## Call for Speakers

 The Summit will feature both 30 minute and 15 minute-long talks.